mcflugen/nsf_supporting_docs/docs/Hutton_Budget_Justification.md

 models so that they conform to the CSDMS model-coupling protocols.

 Dr. Hutton does not have an academic appointment and so receives all of his funding through grants.
-As a result, he receives more that 2 months of funding per year from NSF.
+As a result, he receives more than 2 months of funding per year from NSF.

 Travel